maegul/zekell_sqlite/notes.md

   * [ ] ensure custom query interface is protected from sql insertion attacks

+* [X] Run performance tests for various numbers of notes
+  * 1000, 5000, 10_000, 50_000, 100_000
+  * Use instance on AWS
+  * need code for:
+    - making dummy notes (like from alice in wonderland)
+    - running and timing queries
+      + Probably just use `zekell` CLI with `q` search machinery.
+    - Setting up and tearing down notes

 * [X] Allow for fuzzy search over note ids??
   * Idea is to be like git SHAs ... allow using the first 6 digits of a note to search for a ntoe